TillMeineke/TillMeineke.github.io/index.md

 ### AR-models from Schleich<sup>®️</sup>-toys

-A little fun project for a presentation my daughter gave in school.
+Fun project with photogrammetry and Reality Composer.\
 View on iPhone/iPad or download with macOS.

 <div>
     <a rel="ar" href="./fun/Schneeeule.reality">